By Swati Sahai

 - Detractors (Score 0-6)

-Net Promoter Score is arrived at by subtracting the percentage of detractors from promoters.
+Calculate Net Promoter Score by subtracting the percentage of detractors from promoters.

 NPS is so widely used because it’s easy to understand, simple to conduct, and scalable to produce.